Rob Fyfe: Career

-Fyfe rose to be Flight Commander in charge of maintenance of the Air Force's Skyhawk Squadron at the age of 24.
+Fyfe rose to be Flight Commander in charge of maintenance of the Royal New Zealand Air Force’s No. 75 Skyhawk Squadron at the age of 24.

 He held positions at Telecom, and Postbank.
 He was general manager of the Bank of New Zealand, chief operating officer of ITV Digital in the UK (which went into bankruptcy while he was at the helm) and group general manager of Air New Zealand.

 Fyfe succeeded Ralph Norris as Air New Zealand CEO in 2005.
 He resigned as the airline's CEO as of 31 December 2012.

 Fyfe was on the board of clothing designer and manufacturer Icebreaker from July 2012, and its executive chairman from September 2013.

 On 28 November 2012, Fyfe was appointed to the board of Antarctica New Zealand.
 He took up the position in February 2013.

 In late March 2020, Fyfe was appointed as a liaison between government and the private sector during the COVID-19 pandemic.